JimLynchCodes/Joke-Generator-Service/README.md

-# Joke-Generator-Service
+# Joke Generator Service

-An example of a ClojureScript backend lambda service using the cljs-lambda template.
+_An example of a simple ClojureScript backend lambda service using the cljs-lambda template._